federicobetti99/Global-Convergence-in-RL/README.md

 - `results` - Dictionaries with results
 - `utils` - Implementation of learning algorithms and utilities
 - `run.py` - Script to reproduce results
-- `report` - Contains the report of the obtained results in _.pdf_ format
+- `report` - Contains the report of the obtained results in pdf format
 - `plots.ipynb` - Notebook for visualization of obtained results
 - `requirements.txt` - Requirements _.txt_ file